mtklein/ob/README.md

     ob [-D|--debug] [-R|--release] [-A|--asan] [-T|--tsan]

-Any other flags and arguments are passed to Ninja.
+Any other command line flags or arguments are passed to Ninja.

+`ob` recognizes the following environment variables: `CC`, `CFLAGS`, `LDFLAGS`.